ruzzigiulio/Blog_Statistics/Homework_3.md

 ![Joint_Marginal](/Images/Homework3_JointMarginal.PNG)

-We refer to the totals for the different classification criteria as the marginal distributions, whereas the results of simultaneously considering all classification criteria are the joint distribution.
+The values of the joint distribution are in the 2×2 square;
+The values of the marginal distributions are along the right and bottom margins.

 Given two random variables X and Y, the conditional distribution of Y given X is the probability of Y when the value assumed by X is known.